qiime2/dev-docs/source/storing-data/index.rst

 Input Validation (Type Checking)
 --------------------------------
 QIIME 2 stores a file named ``metadata.yaml`` alongside the ``/data/`` directory.
-This file contains the :term:`type` of the data, which QIIME 2 can use to validate that a given ZIP file is valid input for a given :term:`action`.
+This file contains the :term:`type<Type>` of the data, which QIIME 2 can use to validate that a given ZIP file is valid input for a given :term:`action<Action>`.

 Why Types and Other Metadata are Stored
 ```````````````````````````````````````
-Now that there is a way to store a :term:`payload`
+Now that there is a way to store a :term:`payload<Payload>`
 and a way to move it around,
 there needs to be a way to *describe* it
 so that the computer can determine if a given payload is valid.